VasilGVasilev/softuni-React/softuniReact/05. Forms/NB.md

     Use case:
         import a video player and make useRef to attach to browser DOM click automatically 1.25 speed of video

+    Uses useState vs useRef:
+    MAIN difference - useRef does not cause re-render even tho it stores state as useState For useState:

+            Allows functional components to have their own state.
+            Allows us to update the state inside components.
+            It causes components to re-render after state updates.
+            Returns the current state.
+            Has an updater function that updates the state.

+        For useRef:

+            Returns an object with a property containing the initial value.
+            Doesn't cause a component to re-render when the value or state changes.
+            Data is persisted between renders.
+            Allows referencing DOM elements.

 Side notes: